peterhinch/micropython-micro-gui/README.md

  * `height` Dimension of the bounding box.
 Default 100 pixels (v), 20 (h).
  * `width` Dimension of the bounding box.
 Default 20 pixels (v), 100 (h).
  * `divisions=10` Number of graduations on the scale.
  * `legends=None` A tuple of strings to display near the slider.
-These `Label` instances will be  distributed evenly along its length, starting at the bottom (v) or left (h).
+These will be distributed evenly along its length, starting at the bottom (v) or left (h).
  * `fgcolor=None` Color of foreground (the control itself).
 If `None` the `Writer` foreground default is used.
  * `bgcolor=None` Background color of object.
 If `None` the `Writer` background default is used.
+ * `fontcolor=None` Text color.
+Defaults to foreground color.
  * `bdcolor=False` Color of border.
 If `False` no border will be drawn.
 If a color is provided, a border line will be drawn around the control.
+ * `slotcolor=None` Color for the slot: this is a thin rectangular region in the centre of the control along which the slider moves.
+Defaults to the background color.
  * `prcolor=None` If `active`, in precision mode the white focus border changes to yellow to for a visual indication.
 An alternative color can be provided.
  `WHITE` will defeat this change.
- * `fontcolor=None` Text color.
-Defaults to foreground color.
- * `slotcolor=None` Color for the slot: this is a thin rectangular region in the centre of the control along which the slider moves.
-Defaults to the background color.
  * `callback=dolittle` Callback function which runs whenever the control's value changes.
 If the control is `active` it also runs on instantiation.
 This enables dynamic color changes.
 Default is a null function.
  * `args=[]` A list/tuple of arguments for above callback.
- * `value` The initial value.
-Default 0.0: slider will be at the bottom (v), left (h).
+ * `value=0.0` The initial value: slider will be at the bottom (v), left (h).
  * `active=True` Determines whether the control can accept user input.

 Methods:
- * `greyed_out` Optional argument, boolean or default `val=None`.
-If
- `None` returns the current 'greyed out' status of the control.
+ * `greyed_out` Optional Boolean argument `val=None`.
+If `None` returns the current 'greyed out' status of the control.
 Otherwise enables or disables it, showing it in its new state.
  * `value=None` Optional float argument.
 If supplied the slider moves to show the new value and the callback is triggered.
 The method constrains the range to 0.0 to 1.0.
 The method always returns the control's value.
  * `color` Mandatory arg `color` The control is rendered in the selected color.
 This supports dynamic color changes.

-When the widget has focus, the `increase` and `decrease` buttons adjust the value.
-Brief presses make small changes, longer presses cause accelerating change.
+If instantiated as `active`, the floating point widget behaves as per [section 1.12](./README.md#112-floating-point-widgets).
+When the widget has focus, `increase` and `decrease` buttons adjust the value.
+Brief presses cause small changes, longer presses cause accelerating change.
+A long press of `select` invokes high precision mode.

 The callback receives an initial arg being the slider instance followed by any user supplied args.
 They can be a bound methods, typically of a `Screen`